Skip to main content

 Railway sets $PORT automatically and expects the container to bind to it.
 The Fabro image honors $PORT and falls back to 32276, and it exposes 32276, so Railway’s default HTTP routing works without any manual port configuration.
 If you override the port in Service → Settings → Networking → Target Port, match the value to $PORT.

 Add variables in Service → Variables as needed.
-The Server Configuration reference has the full list; the minimum useful set:
+The Server Configuration reference has the full list.
+Railway process env is for bootstrap values only:

 VariablePurpose